-Julie Zhuo is Facebook’s VP of Product Design.
-She leads a team of hundreds of employees who work on designing the experience that more than two billion people see when they tap the blue Facebook icon on their phones.
+Julie Zhuo is the Co-Founder of Sundial, a product strategy, data and design advisory firm for high-growth tech companies.
+She is Facebook’s former VP of Product Design.
+She has to lead a team of hundreds of employees who work on designing the experience that more than two billion people see when they tap the blue Facebook icon on their phones.
 However, Zhuo wasn’t always at the top of a world-renowned organization.
-She started working at Facebook as an intern and got promoted to her first management position at the age of 25.
+She started working at Facebook as an intern and got promoted to her first management position at 25.

 “All that I knew of management could be neatly summarized into two words: meetings and PROMOTION,” says Zhuo.
 “I mean, this was a promotion, wasn’t it?
 Everyone knows this conversation is the equivalent of Harry Potter getting a visit from Hagrid on a dark and stormy night, the first step in an adventurous and fulfilling career.”

 Today, with nearly ten years as a manager under her belt, Zhuo hopes to empower managers around the world and help them understand that most managers (from sales to design, to engineering) go through the same experiences.
 This is why she released her new book, The Making of a Manager: What to do when everyone looks to you — in which she offers practical advice, relatable anecdotes, questions and exercises for modern managers looking to improve their leadership skills.

 As Zhuo states in the book, “great managers are made, not born.”